Menu Close

 War of the Arrows: Act 1 story revealOne movie pulled off an amazing reveal just before the Act 1 climax, a move so daring I literally stopped watching the movie for several moments just to savor it.

-As the marriage commences, Nam-Yi packs up, intending to just disappear, not noticing the Manchurians invading, not hearing the screams from the ceremony.
-He goes to his targets, pulls out his sister’s arrow.
+As the marriage commences, Nam-Yi pack his bags, intending to disappear, not noticing the Manchurians invading, not hearing the screams from the ceremony.
+But as he retrieves his arrows, he pulls out the one his sister shot, walks around the target to reveal…

 Another target completely BURIED IN ARROWS!